Statistics BX/MS Joint Degree Program (3+1)

 Application

 • Deadline: The application deadline for the Statistics BX/MS program is June 1 of the third year, unless it falls on a Friday or weekend.
-For 2025, the deadline is Monday, June 2.
 Admission decisions are made within one week of the deadline.

 • Eligibility: The undergraduate degree (BX, either BA or BS) can be in any field.
 The master’s degree (MS) will be in Statistics.
 Applicants need not be Statistics majors but must complete either STAT 24400 or 24410 and STAT 24500 or 24510 by the Winter quarter of their third year.
-Performance in these courses is a key factor in the admission decision.
+Strong performance (A or A– grades) in these courses is central to the admission decision.
+Applicants must also complete all the mathematics requirements for the Statistics BA with very high grades.

 • Selectivity: The BX/MS program is more selective than the regular Statistics MS program.
 Typically, 0-3 students are admitted each year.
 Students with grades lower than A or A- in STAT 24400-24500 or 24410-24510 have a lower chance of admission unless other aspects of their application are exceptionally strong.